CANDIDATE & ISSUE GUIDES

 Minimum Wage: Raise the minimum wage?

-Renewable Energy: Support government subsidies for renewable energy?
+Renewable Energy: Commitment to support for renewable energy?

 Taxes: Increase taxes on corporations and/or high-income individuals to pay for public services?

-Voting Rights: Support Gov. McAuliffe’s restoration of voting rights to ex-felons who’ve completed parole and probation?
+Voting Rights: Support Gov. McAuliffe’s restoration of rights for of ex-felons who’ve completed parole and probation?

 Voting Rights: Support stricter voting rules such as voter ID requirements or reduced registration times, even if they prevent some people from voting?

 Created by the Campus Election Engagement Project, a non-partisan effort to help college and university administrators, faculty, and student leaders engage their schools in the election.
 Key sites consulted included Votesmart.org, Ballotpedia.org, OntheIssues.org, FactCheck.org , Politifact.com, and public candidate statements.
-For guides to local races, including Virginia’s legislative races, see Vote411.org from the League of Women Voters and Ballotready.org.
+For guides to local races, including legislative races, see Vote411.org, from the League of Women Voters, and Ballotready.org.